grafana/mimir/docs/sources/mimir/manage/mimir-runbooks/_index.md

 This error only occurs when an administrator has explicitly define a blocked list for a given tenant.
 After assessing whether or not the reason for blocking one or multiple queries you can update the tenant's limits and remove the pattern.

+### err-mimir-alertmanager-max-grafana-config-size

+This non-critical error occurs when the Alertmanager receives a set configuration request that contains a configuration which exceeds the configured size limit.
+The limit protects the system’s stability from potential abuse or mistakes.
+To configure the limit on a per-tenant basis, use the `alertmanager.max-grafana-config-size-bytes` option.

+### err-mimir-alertmanager-max-grafana-state-size

+This non-critical error occurs when the Alertmanager receives a set state request that contains a state which exceeds the configured size limit.
+The limit protects the system’s stability from potential abuse or mistakes.
+To configure the limit on a per-tenant basis, use the `alertmanager.max-grafana-state-size-bytes` option.

 ## Mimir routes by path

 **Write path**: